joachimdekker/master-thesis/docs/thesis/chapters/basic-compiler/main.typ

 _Types_ are an important notion in the _Code Model_.
 Many high-level programming languages are strictly typed languages, which means that everything should have a type at compile time.
 As such, our model requires the typing of every single node in the syntax tree.

 Many types are automatically converted when we convert the compute graph to the code layout model.
 Furthermore, many expressions and statements do not require their own types, but can infer their types from the types of their children.
 For instance, take the `ListExpression` which is always of the `ListOf` complex type.
-The `ListExpression` models a sequence of values of the same type $tau$, and as such, the `ListExpression` will always be of type `ListOf(`$tau$`)`
+The `ListExpression` models a sequence of values of the same type `τ`, and as such, the `ListExpression` will always be of type `ListOf(τ)`

 ==== Precision
 As we discussed in @sec:structural-phase, Excel does not differentiate between integers and doubles.
 Under the hood, Excel follows the IEEE 754 Floating-Point Arithmetic specification @microsoft_floating-point_nodate.
 It utilises a double precision floating point value for the implementation of 'numeric values' @microsoft_floating-point_nodate.
 This results in 15 digits of significant precision @noauthor_ieee_2019.
 Within this Excel Compiler, we also use double precision floating point values for representing the numeric values.